josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🧭_reflexive_risk.md

 ---

-## II.
-Mechanism — The Loop Detects the Loop
+## ➰ Mechanism — The Loop Detects the Loop

 1. **Connection:** A node bridges guarded domains — defence, AI, policy, media, academia, data.
 2. **Correlation:** It publishes or implies linkages that expose invisible dependencies.